-Library staff are available to provide reference assistance and library instruction to students.
+Library staff are available to provide reference assistance and library instruction to students, either in person or via Zoom.
 Drop by assistance is available as schedules allow whenever the library is open.
-Appointments are encouraged and can be made emailing or calling the library.
+Appointments are encouraged and can be made by emailing or calling the library.